Mikert1/Ruined/README.md

 </div>
 <h2>Beta Website:</h2>
 <p><a href="http://mikert.com/game.html">Mikert.com</a></p>
 <h6>Made on a Windows Laptop.
-Stable Versions are Tested on linux.</h6>
+Stable Versions are Tested on linux and mac.</h6>